SparkPost/support-docs/content/docs/user-guide/managing-users.md

 	![](media/user-management/add-user.png)

 5. The new user will receive an email to join your account similar to the one below.
+The invite link expires in 72 hours.

 	![](media/user-management/invitation-email.png)